 How does it work?

-After filing your non owner SR22 insurance Kansas certificate, it is monitored by your insurance provider.
-If you let the policy lapse during the mandated time period (3 years in most cases), the Kansas DMV will suspend your license once again.
+After filing your SR22 certificate, the insurance company makes certain you maintain it without interruption.
+If you let your policy lapse during the time the Kansas DMV requires it (3 years in most cases), the state will suspend your license again.

 Non owner insurance is secondary to the auto insurance carried by a vehicle owner.
-This means that if you cause an accident when driving a borrowed vehicle, Kansas non owner SR22 covers claims that exceed the vehicle owner’s insurance coverage.
+This means that if you cause an accident when driving a borrowed vehicle, this insurance covers claims that exceed the vehicle owner’s insurance coverage.

-NOTE: If you register a vehicle in your name during the time you’re required to carry SR22 insurance, you will need to switch the policy to an SR22 insurance Kansas owner-operator policy.
+NOTE: If you buy a vehicle while you’re carrying non-owner SR22 insurance, you should contact your insurance provider to switch the policy to an SR22 insurance Kansas owner-operator policy.

 Limitations of non-owner insurance